ibm-cloud-docs/cloud-databases/reference-key-protect.md

 ### Granting the delegation authorization
 {: #grant-auth}

-In order to enable your deployment to use the Key Protect key, you need to [Enable authorization to be delegated](/docs/account?topic=account-serviceauth) when granting the service authorizations.
+To enable your deployment to use the Key Protect key, you need to [Enable authorization to be delegated](/docs/account?topic=account-serviceauth) when granting the service authorizations.
 If the delegation authorization is not present before provisioning your deployment with a key, the provision fails.

 ### Using the Key at Provision
 {: #key-provision}